corda/corda-solutions/docs/source/corda-modelling-notation/overview/overview-whycmn.rst

     * Production CorDapps are likely to have multiple interacting components.
 For example, in addition to the core CorDapp function, you could have interacting components to provide BNO (Business Network Operator) Billing, BNO whitelisting for participants, associated accounting balances, co-dependent agreements etc…

-  All of these, and more, point to an increase in design difficulty, likely beyond the point where it can fit reliably in solely in the developer’s head.
+  All of these, and more, point to an increase in design difficulty, likely beyond the point where it can fit reliably solely in the developer’s head.
 We need techniques to be able to communicate and reason about complex CorDapp designs.

 **3. Corda has two distinct layers, ignore them at your peril...**